Sleep in pregnancy

-Sleep in pregnancy is critical, but it isn’t always easy to come by.
-Physically, sleep helps your body recover from the hard work of pregnancy.
-Equally important though is that sleeps helps you to maintain your emotional wellbeing and handle the stressors in your life.
+Sleep in pregnancy is critical but it isn’t always easy to come by.
+For pregnant women, sleep physically helps your body recover from the hard work of pregnancy.
+Equally important, though, is that sleeps helps all expectant parents to maintain your emotional wellbeing and handle the stressors in your life.

 Often, however, getting a good night’s rest is easier said than done.
 Sleeping well isn’t just as simple as telling your body it’s time to go to sleep.
-This is especially so during pregnancy when sleep can be disrupted and comfort more difficult to achieve as you (or your partner) gets bigger.
+This is especially so for women during pregnancy when sleep can be disrupted and comfort more difficult to achieve as you or your partner gets bigger.

 If you find yourself struggling to get a restful night, the tips below may help you to better prepare your mind and body for sleep.